Old Town Vienna Walking Tour:

 2. Castle Park (Burggarten):

 About Burggarten: Covering the entire backside of Hofburg Palace’s Neueburg wing is the large and peaceful Castle Park (Burggarten).
-From the 1200s through the 1500s, the Castle Park you see today part of a wide protective moat that circled Vienna’s Medieval city wall.
-It was these strong defenses that protected the city and stopped the Ottomans from taking over Europe in Siege of Vienna in 1529.
-After some further attacks in the mid-1600s, this Western section of the city wall was bumped outward to create a buffer zone for the nearby Hofburg Castle which also allowed the castle to gradually expand into a sprawling multi-wing palace.
+From the 1200s through the 1500s, the Castle Park you see today is part of a wide protective moat that circled Vienna’s Medieval city wall.
+It was these strong defenses that protected the city and stopped the Ottomans from taking over Europe in the Siege of Vienna in 1529.
+After some further attacks in the mid-1600s, this western section of the city wall was bumped outward to create a buffer zone for the nearby Hofburg Castle, which allowed the castle to expand into a sprawling multi-wing palace gradually.

-By 1710, there was a vast private Royal park that started here and stretched a 1/2 mile to the Northwest along the inside of the expanded city wall.
+By 1710, a vast private Royal park started here and stretched a half mile to the Northwest along the inside of the expanded city wall.
 With the new found space in this huge Castle Park, the Habsburg rulers were able to build over their former private park, called the Paradise Royal Garden, to establish the Winter Riding School and National Library.
 We will visit both the riding school and library later on this free Vienna walking tour.

-Today the Castle Park has an awesome backdrop of the enormous Neueburg wing of Hofburg Palace (built from 1881-1913), which was we will visit later on this free Vienna walking tour.
-The new building divided the Royal park in two separating the English Garden which forms today’s park from the rest of the grounds.
+Today, Castle Park has an awesome backdrop of the enormous Neueburg wing of Hofburg Palace (built from 1881-1913), which we will visit later on this free Vienna walking tour.
+The new building divided the Royal Park in two, separating the English Garden, which forms today’s park, from the rest of the grounds.

-Just five years of Neueburg was finished, the monarchy fell in 1918 and the private Castle Park became a public park almost overnight.
+Just five years after Neueburg was finished, the monarchy fell in 1918, and the private Castle Park became a public park almost overnight.
 More statues were brought into Castle Park from around Vienna after WW2 including one of Hercules originally cast in 1770.
-Our favorite piece that was brought in is the white-wash Mozart statue which was carved in 1896 and previously sat in nearby Albertina Square.
-Make sure to take time to relax in the park just like the Viennese royals used to do.
+Our favorite piece is the white-wash Mozart statue, which was carved in 1896 and previously sat in nearby Albertina Square.
+Make sure to relax in the park, just like the Viennese royals used to do.

 3. Palm Tree House (Palmenhaus):

-In 1902, the Palmen House was expanded to over 22,000 square feet and remolded in its current Art Nouveau-style.
-In modern times, the Palmen House has been turned into a really unique restaurant where you can eat under the palms trees even in the dead of Winter.
-Especially if you have kids with you, consider stopping at the tropical Butterfly House (website) which is attached to the North side of the restaurant.
+In 1902, the Palmen House was expanded to over 22,000 square feet and remolded in its current Art Nouveau style.
+In modern times, it has been turned into a unique restaurant where you can eat under the palm trees even in the dead of Winter.
+Especially if you have kids with you, consider stopping at the tropical Butterfly House (website) attached to the restaurant’s Northside.

 Palmen House Restaurant Hours: Monday-Friday 10am-Midnight; Saturday 9am-Midnight; Sunday 9am-11pm.
 The outdoor terrace bar is open until 2am in Summer.
 Restaurant Website: (here).
 Butterfly House Cost: Adults 7€; kids 4€.